Using Lightroom Classic, we’ll walk you through the steps to turn a hazy photo into a colorful and vibrant shot.

 If the dehaze slider isn’t producing the desired results, try adjusting the Contrast, Blacks, and Clarity sliders.
 We increased both the contrast and the Clarity sliders and decreased the Blacks.
 This is the result.

 You can also try adjusting the Noise Reduction sliders to see how this improves the look of your image.
 In our case, it didn’t do much.
 So, we’re going to play around with the tone curve to see if we can reduce some of the haze that is going on in the upper portion of our image.

 The tone curve in Lightroom Classic offers three modes.

 Linear – features a straight line that you can customize by adding points

-Medium Contrast – comes with points that form a slight dip in the black corner.
-The point position may look different on your screen, depending on what’s going on in your photo.
+Medium contrast – comes with points that form a slight dip in the black corner.
+The point position may look different on your screen, depending on what’s happening in your photo.